ParsaKhaledi/px4_sim_ros2/README.md

 # Add models and worlds in gz
 Discribtion will be added here soon ...
-In include folder there is a file named replacments.bash which you can check it and volume mounted in docker-compose file to see where to copy include folder and run the very script to add word to px4.
+In include folder there is a file named replacments.bash which you can check it and volume mounted in docker-compose file to see where to copy include folder and run the very script to add word and modify model of PX4-Autopilote.

 Files related to gz simulation has been relocated to include folder.
-Some modifications will happen by running px4_sim_ros2/includes/replacments_gz.bash to add some worlds and stereo camera to x500 model.
+Some modifications will happen by running px4_sim_ros2/includes/replacments_gz.bash to add some worlds and camera to x500 model that can be checked in very file.

 For running simulation :
 ```
+# To select Camera Type and world
+# CameraType=rgbd or Stereo
+# World=apt_world
-CameraType=rgbd docker compose -f docker-compose-px4.yml up
+CameraType=rgbd World=apt_world docker compose -f docker-compose-px4.yml up -d

 ```
-For using camera and other data from GZ a gz_bridge has to initiate and all params related to it are written as yaml file and can be run with fallowing command:
+For using camera and other data from GZ a gz_bridge has to initiate and all params related to it are written as yaml file and can be run with fallowing command (already exist in docker compose file):
 ```
 ros2 run ros_gz_bridge parameter_bridge --ros-args -p config_file:=/volume/includes/gz/config_gz_bridge.yaml
 ```